2024 PhD Project Opportunity – Developing next-generation probiotics against Colorectal Cancer

-We are looking for an enthusiastic PhD student with a background in dietetics to join our liver cancer research team at the UNSW Microbiome Research Centre (MRC), St George Hospital.
-It is a great opportunity to join a multidisciplinary team of researchers in a supportive environment to help you achieve your research goals.
-Our research group at the MRC focuses on the role of the microbiome in the pathogenesis of liver disease and liver cancer.
+We are looking for an enthusiastic PhD student to join our colorectal cancer research team at the UNSW Microbiome Research Centre (MRC), St George Hospital.
+It is a great opportunity to join a multidisciplinary team of researchers in a supportive environment to help you achieve your research and industry goals.

 About the Project